grafana/scenes/docusaurus/docs/core-concepts.md

 }
 ```

-Subscribing to object's state using `model.useState()` will make the component reactive to state changes.
+Subscribing to an object's state using `model.useState()` will make the component reactive to state changes.
 Every change to the scene object state is immutable and will cause a re-render of the component.

-### Modifying state
+### Modify state

-To change the state of the scene object, use `setState` method that each scene object has.
+To change the state of the scene object, use the `setState` method that each scene object has.
 This can be done directly from the component:

 ```tsx
 function CounterRenderer({ model }: SceneComponentProps<Counter>) {